-Joe Karaganis is Vice President at The American Assembly.
-His work focuses on the regulation of the knowledge economy, and has recently included research on intermediary liability, broadband adoption, and media piracy.
-He also directs the Open Syllabus Project.'
-Prior to joining the American Assembly, he was a program director at the Social Science Research Council in New York.
+Joe Karaganis's work focuses on the regulation of the knowledge economy, and has recently included research on intermediary liability, broadband adoption, and media piracy.
+He also directs the Open Syllabus Project.
+Prior to joining The Assembly, he was a Program Director at the Social Science Research Council.

 Chief Financial Officer

-Karla Garcia is the Chief Financial Officer at The American Assembly.
-She is responsible for all financial activity at the Assembly and serves as program coordinator for various projects.
-She has held several positions at Columbia University, including that of Financial Assistant at the School of Law’s business office and as a restricted funds specialist at the office of the controller.
-She received a BA in History and Political Science from Hunter College.
+Karla Garcia is responsible for all financial activity at The Assembly and additionally serves as program coordinator for various projects.
+Ms. Garcia has previously held several positions at Columbia University, as financial assistant at the business office of Columbia’s School of Law and as a restricted funds specialist at Columbia’s Office of the Controller, among others.

-Deputy Director of Urban Policy
+Deputy Director of Projects

-Mark joined The Assembly in 2003 and previously held an administrative assistant position at The Institute for Democracy Studies.
-He worked as an agent assistant at the commercial talent agency Schiffman, Ekman, Morrison, and Marx and an administrative assistant at Chesky Records in New York City.
+Prior to this career change, Mr. Leneker worked as an agent assistant at the commercial talent agency Schiffman, Ekman, Morrison, and Marx and an administrative assistant at Chesky Records in New York City.
 As a performer, he has worked off-Broadway at The Actors Playhouse and Grove Street Theater, and also appeared regionally at Glimmerglass Opera, Cortland Repertory Theater, and The Hangar

 Adam Solomon joined The Assembly in August, 2018.
 He is responsible for data aggregation and processing as well as constituent research.
 He also provides support to The Assembly’s new database architecture.